 Mr Dennis Molloy

-Are you experiencing knee instability after a ligament injury?
-You may also notice swelling, pain, or difficulty returning to sport or regular activity.
+Does your knee give way when you turn, twist, or change direction?
+You may notice swelling, pain, or difficulty returning to sport or regular activity.

-ACL reconstruction surgery is a procedure used to repair a torn anterior cruciate ligament in the knee.
+ACL reconstruction surgery is a procedure used to repair a torn anterior cruciate ligament in your knee.
 The damaged ligament is replaced with a graft, usually taken from another tendon in your body or from donor tissue.

 Many patients in Ireland experience long waiting times for ACL surgery through the HSE.
 In some cases, reimbursement may be available through the Cross Border Healthcare Plan.